Sustainable Initiatives for Businesses This Christmas

 Invest in solar panels

-If you’re serious about reducing your business carbon footprint, having solar panels installed is a sound investment that will save you money as well as tonnes of carbon dioxide emissions.
+If you’re serious about reducing your business carbon footprint, having commercial solar panels installed is a sound investment that will save you money as well as tonnes of carbon dioxide emissions.
 UK business buildings generate astonishing volumes of pollution yearly, but you can make a difference by committing to going completely energy independent.

 With solar PV you are effectively able to forward buy your electricity at around 5 pence per unit, a figure that includes estimated Operations & Maintenance costs.
 This cost compares with a rate of 14 to 15 pence per unit from the grid – a significantly higher cost.
 Not only is solar energy much cheaper, you can protect your businesses from the inevitable electricity price rises.